 Diversity-related training such as this

+Knowing what to do when it comes to Affirmative Action can be a dilemma.

 “Affirmative Action Dilemma”?

 Steve Smith is a supervisor at CDOT.
 As part of his duties, he supervises fifteen employees.
 Fourteen of these employees are men.
 One of the employees is a black male, and one is a white female.
+Headquarters

 Smith is replacing one of the white male employees.
 The position has been posted both in-house as well as externally in accordance with the hiring policies.
 After reviewing all of the applications, Smith believes that John Jackson, employed with the organization for the past twelve years, is the best qualified applicant.
 However, in the pool of applicants, there are three qualified females and two qualified black males.